 Authentication and Authorization

 Implement robust authentication and authorization mechanisms for your PWA.
 Use secure token-based authentication (like JWTs) and ensure that all API endpoints are properly secured.
 Rate limiting and brute-force protection are also important considerations.
+Similar to how security-conscious platforms manage sensitive financial data with secure authentication mechanisms, your PWA should implement multi-layered authentication strategies.

 Regular Security Audits and Updates